What Are Current Car Loan Interest Rates?

 We recommend getting a loan to make the purchase right now.
 Here’s why:

-- Once interest rates go up, you’ll have to pay more on interest.
-So if you’re thinking about waiting until auto loan interest rates go up to buy a car, think again—you’ll pay more for your loan than you will now.
+• Once interest rates go up, you’ll have to pay more on interest.
+So if you’re thinking about waiting until auto loan interest rates go up to buy a car, think again—you’ll pay more for your loan than you would now.

 What are Car Loans, and How Do They Work?

 Car loans are secured loans that you can use in the car-buying process.
-Auto loans work straightforwardly and are usually structured, so you pay back your lender (the bank, local credit union, dealership, or another car buying service) over time in the regular monthly payment.
+They work straightforwardly and are usually structured, so you pay back your lender (the bank, local credit union, dealership, or another car buying service) over time in the regular monthly payment.

 When you apply for an auto loan, you’ll need to provide information about yourself and your income, such as:

-- Your income and employment status (this will help determine if you qualify for the loan);
+• Your income and employment status (this will help determine the amount you can get);

 Types of Auto Loans